Table of Contents[Hide][Show]

 2. No worrying: belongings secure

-When we go to the waterpark, we’re usually fine with leaving our towels and cooler on or around our chairs but I still worry about someone taking our stuff by mistake or having to give my kid a piggyback ride out of the park at the day’s end because someone snagged his flip flops.
+When we go to the waterpark, we’re usually fine with leaving our towels and cooler (if allowed) on or around our chairs but I still worry about someone taking our stuff by mistake.

-Towels and shoes are one thing but we don’t take chances with our wallets and cell phones, so we’ve always done locker rentals at waterparks.
-A daily locker rental at a waterpark runs between $10 and $20 for the day.
+Towels and shoes are one thing, but we don’t take chances with our wallets and cell phones, so we’ve always done locker rentals at waterparks.
 If you rent a waterpark cabana, there’s a safe or other secure area included, so you don’t have to worry about trekking from your beach chair to your locker.
 Everything is in one place.

 Our cabana at Aquatica San Antonio had a locked cabinet with shelves and we could take the key (attached to a wristband) with us.

 Having a shaded area where we could take breaks was awesome.
-Being fair-skinned, I’m kind of obsessive about sun protection, so it was nice to have a little haven to escape the heat of the day and the rays.
-Our waterpark cabana had a ceiling fan, so that was a bonus!
-It was sooo comfortable!
+I am fair skinned, so I’m careful about sun protection.
+It was extra nice to have a little haven to escape the sun.
+Our waterpark cabana had a ceiling fan, so that was a bonus on a hot day.

 We got a personal escort from the front gate of Aquatica San Antonio to our cabana.
 It ended up being a mini-tour of the park, because our host pointed out the various attractions.
-We were also told where all the waterpark amenities were.
 We got a sign that designated our waterpark cabana as the “Robbins family” hangout for the day and a “cabana guest” wristband.
-Does admitting I got a kick out of the envious looks of others as we ducked into our posh waterpark cabana make me a bad person?
-Maybe don’t answer that.

-Being a mom is hard.
-My husband had to travel on business unexpectedly, leaving me to fly solo at a waterpark with two rambunctious 7-year-olds on a day-long outing.
-That situation doesn’t scream walk in the park.
-The VIP treatment that came with the waterpark cabana really took my day up a notch and my kids have wonderful memories of a day out with mom where no one had a meltdown.
 The price point makes this a splurge, so sit down and number crunch.
 Rack and stack the amenities against the cost and see if this is something you want to spend your money on.
-If you have season passes to your waterpark of choice, you may qualify for a discount.
+If you have an annual pass, you may qualify for a discount.